 Judgments in Florida are governed by Florida Statutes Chapter 55.

-A judgment is an order of a court that conclusively establishes that a party (person, business, or other legal entity) owes another party a specific amount of money.
-It is nothing more and nothing less.
+A judgment is an order of a court that conclusively establishes that a party (person, business, or other legal entity) owes another party a specific amount of money. (this amount can be $0 - for those of you wondering) It is nothing more and nothing less.
 Tangibly, it is a piece of paper; and that is about the extent of what many judgments entered in Florida are and will ever be worth.

 Judgments in Florida are not self executing.
 This means that a judgment is NOT an order for one party to pay to another party the sum of money owed.
 It is simply the official determination that one party owes another.
 Many people (and some attorneys) quickly find out that actually getting paid is the most difficult part of the entire legal process.